turbo-sim/barotropy/README.md

 ``` bash
 conda env create --file environment.yaml
 ```
-This will create the `barotropic_env` virtual environment and install all the packages in the specified in the YAML file, including the Python wrapper for the REFPROP DLL.
+This will create the `barotropic_env` virtual environment and install all the packages in the specified in the YAML file.

 To activate the virtual environment use:
 ``` bash